 How much difference can four additional months with zero percent APR make in your debt payoff plan?
 Imagine you have $5,000 in credit card debt and are approved for a balance transfer credit card with an introductory 18-month 0 percent APR.

-With the Discover it Cash Back, on the other hand, you would pay the same balance transfer fee (through December 10, 2020) and have just 14 months to pay off your debt before your offer ends (11.99 percent to 22.99 percent variable APR after and up to 5% fee for future balance transfers will apply.
-See Terms).
+With the Discover it Cash Back, on the other hand, you would pay the same balance transfer fee and have just an intro 14 months to pay off your debt before your offer ends (11.99 percent to 22.99 percent variable APR after and up to 5% fee for future balance transfers will apply.
+(See Terms).
 In that case, you would have to pay $367.86 each month for 14 months to become debt-free before your credit card’s interest rate would reset to the regular variable APR.

 Why should you get Discover it Cash Back?